 Should the metal-thieves be allowed to win and despoil the memory of this altruistic couple?
-The Salter Statues Campaign think not.
-That is why we are appealing for funds.
-The sum is large because of the extra security needed to stop theft in the future.
+The Salter Statues Campaign thought not.
+That is why we appealed for funds.
+The sum was large because of the extra security needed to stop any theft in the future.

-* Ada sacrificed a comfortable life in Northamptonshire to help the poor of London, and Alfred sacrificed a brilliant medical career at Guy’s, only for their daughter, Joyce, to die of scarlet fever in the slums.
+* Ada sacrificed a comfortable life in Northamptonshire to help the poor of London, and Alfred sacrificed a brilliant medical career, only for their daughter, Joyce, to die of scarlet fever in the slums.
 That is the tragic story told by the ensemble of statues, created by the artist, Diane Gorvin.
 The four statues are a true work of art, a truly human story.